 Graphs reveal raw data in patterns and they allow you to compare different sets of information.
 Two-dimensional graphs consist of a horizontal line and a vertical line along the bottom.
 One axis goes left-to-right, and one goes top-to-bottom called X-Axis and Y-Axis respectively.

 Graphs are lines and/or curves that are used to display the correlation between data points.
-In mathematics, a graph depicts the correlation between two or more variables.
+In mathematics, a graph depicts the correlation between two or more variables, and the slope formula is one way to measure the steepness of a line on a graph.

 Geospatial is an emerging technology that combines interactive visualization with traditional maps, an experience that goes beyond just looking at a simple map and affords the user the ability to look at multiple levels of a map, enlarge and reduce the size of the map, customize the map’s appearance, and tie in geo-information.